-My life has not always been straight forward but I have enjoyed it and been very lucky – I wouldn’t want to risk going back and trying again!
+My life has not always been straight forward but overall I have enjoyed it and been very lucky – I wouldn’t want to risk going back and trying again!
 The following Woodrow Wilson quote immediately appealed to me and definitely had some relevance to my career – “I not only use all the brains I have but all that I can borrow”.
-My ability to involve and collaborate with numerous colleagues and friends has undoubtedly been a major factor in my modest success.
+My ability to involve and collaborate with numerous colleagues has undoubtedly been a major factor in my modest success.

 In 1961, at the age of thirty, I was fortunate to meet and eventually marry an attractive young nurse aged 21 years who was allocated to help me in the paediatric outpatient clinic in which I worked at the Leeds General Infirmary.
 Eventually she became a wonderful wife and mother to our three girls, a lifelong best friend, working colleague and a very efficient “family manager”.

 A number of factors have influenced me in deciding to write an account of my life and that of our family.
 First, numerous biographies of “celebrities” appear in ever-increasing numbers even though their lives appear to have been of relatively little general interest other than perhaps by their having one outstanding ability – for example to kick a football skillfully or perform some other particular feat.
 Second, my eldest grandson, Lewis Haines, once remarked, “You’ve had a very interesting life Grandpa.
 You should write it down”.
 More recently my eldest granddaughter, Emily Evans, expressed an interest in our life in the Thirties – also suggesting that I should write it down.
-So these two young people are, in part, to blame for the Website.
+So these two young people are, in part, to blame for the basic idea.

 After some thought, and with this encouragement from my grandchildren, it seemed this would be quite an interesting exercise to keep me out of trouble in my declining years – for, lets be honest, retirement can become really boring at times.
-I certainly must admit to feeling somewhat lacking in purpose and direction following my eventual retirement from the Chair of the Cystic Fibrosis Trust in 2011 in my eightieth year following my coronary artery stent.
+I certainly must admit to feeling somewhat lacking in purpose and direction following my eventual retirement from the Chair of the Cystic Fibrosis Trust in 2011 following my coronary artery stent.
 However, I was then in my 80th year and beginning to wonder just how long I would continue as Chairman which, although a voluntary job, was very busy!

 Some additional personal facts – expanded in later chapters

 Introducing neonatal CF screening in my neonatal unit in 1975 I started a small monthly CF clinic.
 By 1983, this was attracting referrals from around Yorkshire and with the support of the Yorkshire Paediatric Consultants, the Yorkshire Regional Health Authority recognised the clinic as providing a Regional CF Service – one of the first in the UK.
-During the 20 years up to retirement in 1997, over 600 children with CF were referred to the St James Regional Paediatric CF Unit, from the UK and overseas, for a “Comprehensive Assessment” of their condition by our team at St James.
-In 2010 the paedaitric unit moved to the Leeds General Infirmary.
+During the 20 years up to retirement in 1997, over 600 children with CF were referred to the St James Regional Paediatric CF Unit, from the UK and overseas, for a “Comprehensive Assessment” of their condition by the team at St James.
+In 2010 the unit moved to the Leeds General Infirmary.
 From 1988 many patients progressed to Regional Adult CF Unit at St James’s University Hospital and Seacroft Hospital, Leeds.
 Since 1994, my time was devoted almost entirely to cystic fibrosis.

 I have always been active in research and members of the St James Regional Paediatric CF Unit have attended and presented their research at virtually every major international CF meeting since 1980.
 Author of over 150 medical articles listed in Medline and fifteen chapters on a wide variety of subjects, I have given over a hundred invited lectures in the UK and abroad, mostly on cystic fibrosis, asthma and gastroenterological topics.
 I have been an invited speaker at national conferences in the UK and international conferences including USA, Canada, Israel, Turkey, Switzerland, Belgium, The Netherlands, Germany, France, Sweden, Denmark, Spain, Poland, Italy and other European countries.
 I have been an invited guest lecturer on two tours of South Africa and New Zealand and one tour of Australia.

-In 2004 I was honoured to be invited to give the Joseph Levy Memorial Lecture by Cystic Fibrosis Worldwide and in the same year was awarded the Rossi Medal of the European Cystic Fibrosis Society for my contribution to cystic fibrosis; also was awarded the John Panchaud medal of the UK Cystic Fibrosis Trust.
+In 2004 I was invited to give the Joseph Levy Memorial Lecture by Cystic Fibrosis Worldwide and in the same year was awarded the Rossi Medal of the European Cystic Fibrosis Society for my contribution to cystic fibrosis; also was awarded the John Panchaud medal of the UK Cystic Fibrosis Trust.
 In 1996 I was awarded the OBE for services to medicine.
 Since retirement in 1997, I continued first as Chairman of the Research and Medical Advisory Committee and then from 2003 as Chairman of the UK CF Trust until 2011 when I became Honorary President.